 So why didn’t they have all the health issues (like cardiovascular disease) that come with prolonged sitting?
 The simple answer: They didn’t really sit.

-In a new study published in the Proceedings of the National Academy of Sciences, biologists looked to a modern group of hunter-gatherers in Tanzania, the Hadza tribe, to understand how sedentary health risks may have evolved.
+And in a study published in the Proceedings of the National Academy of Sciences, biologists looked to a modern group of hunter-gatherers in Tanzania, the Hadza tribe, to understand how sedentary health risks may have evolved.
 Even in living an extremely active lifestyle, the Hadza people had the same amount of inactivity as people in industrialized communities, but without the chronic diseases.

 “Even though there were long periods of inactivity, one of the key differences we noticed is that the Hadza are often resting in postures that require their muscles to maintain light levels of activity—either in a squat or kneeling,” David Raichlen, professor of biological sciences at the University of Southern California, said in a press release.